HOW TO APPLY

 All applicants must complete both the FAFSA and the UVA School of Medicine Application.
 For information about what happens after you apply, please review the financial aid timeline.

 Whose information do I provide on the FAFSA and UVA Form?

 Priority deadline for entering students: April 1st.
-Entering students who have all of their documents submitted by April 1st will receive a preliminary award letter via email by May 1st.
+Entering students who have all of their documents submitted by April 1st will receive a preliminary award letter via email before April 30th.
 To be sure that your FAFSA information arrives at the financial aid office by April 1st, we recommend that you submit it online by March 15th.

 Priority deadline for returning students: May 1st.
 Returning students should submit all of their application materials by May 1st each year.
 Those who do so will receive their preliminary award letter within 4-6 weeks.